Medicine and technology go hand in hand whether we realize it or not.

 The first major use surgically was in 1999 when an artificial bladder was transplanted into a patient for the first time.

 A biodegradable scaffold of their bladder based on a CT scan and cultivated tissue layered upon it.

 The next leap came with organ printing utilizing a bio-ink replicating tissue, the first example being a non-living kidney printed in 2002.

-In 2016, scientists created the Integrated Organ and Printing System or ITOP which uses a biodegradable plastic to print tissue shapes and a water-based ink to hold cells and micro-channels open to let air and nutrients flow through.
+In 2016, scientists created the Integrated Organ and Printing System or ITOP which uses biodegradable plastic to print tissue shapes and water-based ink to hold cells and micro-channels open to let air and nutrients flow through.

 3D printing is an astonishing subject and could easily have an entire article written on its own with so many enormous leaps in this field.

 The main problem with 3D biological printing is keeping the cells alive.

 This is what scientists across the world are trying to crack.

 But rest assured, when this has been mastered, organ printing will become a huge leap forward, especially for those on the transplant list and the ITOP seems to be the device leading the charge.